Aditya-1301/IK1203-Networks-and-Communications-Socket-Programming/README.md

 In this task, we take the HTTPAsk server we did in Task 3, and turn it into a concurrent server.
 The server we did for Task 3 deals with one client at a time (most likely).
 A concurrent server can handle multiple clients in parallel.
 We us Java threading to implement a concurrent server that can handle many clients at the same time.

+---

+In order to experiment with this code, you can clone the repository and access it in your preferred code editor.
+To execute any of the files, you will require the JDK installed on your computer.
+Once installed, you can compile the code via the terminal and then run the code.